beatcracker/toptout/docs/PULL_REQUEST_TEMPLATE.md

-Please refer to contributing documentation for any questions: [CONTRIBUTING](/docs/CONTRIBUTING.md)
+Please refer to contributing documentation for any questions: [/docs/CONTRIBUTING.md]

 ### Pull request checklist

 Please check if your PR fulfills the following requirements:

-- [ ] You've run `.\build.ps1` and all tests are green
+- [ ] I've run `.\build.ps1` and all tests are green